EichlerLab/pav/README.md

 1. pysam
 1. scipy

+Note: We have had problems with pysam 0.16 crashing, which first appears at the `align_get_read_bed` step.
+We have had success with pysam 0.15.2.

 Command line tools needed:
-1. minimap2 (optional)
+1. minimap2 (default aligner)
-1. lra (optional)
+1. lra (optional alternate aligner)
 1. samtools
 1. bedToBigBed (optional, from UCSC browser tools)

-Optional tools: PAV will also need the contig aligner.
-This defaults to minimap2, and PAV also supports LRA (Chaisson lab, USC, not yet unpublished).
-PAV can create browser tracks of variant calls, and if this feature is used, UCSC browser tools are needed (bedToBigBed).
+Optional tools: The aligner defaults to minimap2, but PAV also supports LRA (Jingwen Ren and Mark Chaisson, USC, not yet unpublished).
+PAV only requires the aligner you use, both do not need to be installed.

+PAV can create browser tracks for variant calls, and if this feature is used, the UCSC browser tools are needed (bedToBigBed).
+Pre-compiled binaries can be obtained from http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/

 ## Configuring PAV

 Once PAV is installed, move to a clean directory ("analysis directory") where PAV will be run.
-The following configuration steps will be done in this analysis directory.
+Do not try to run PAV from the install directory (where `Snakefile` is found).
+The following configuration steps will be done in the new analysis directory.
+This way, PAV can be deployed once and run on any number of projects without duplicating code.

 ### Base config: config.json